cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-openstack.md

   * `port` key-value port configuration as described in [OpenStack network create port API](http://docs.openstack.org/api/openstack-network/2.0/content/Create_Port.html).
 Defaults to `{}`.
     * **Notes:**
       * The `network_id` key should not be used.
 Instead, the Port node should be connected to a *single* Network node via a relationship.
 It will then be placed on that network automatically.
+  * `fixed_ip` may be used to request a specific fixed IP for the port.
+If the IP is unavailable (either already taken or does not belong to a subnet the port is on) an error will be raised.
+Defaults to `''`.
   * `use_external_resource` a boolean for setting whether to create the resource or use an existing one.
 See the [using existing resources section](#using-existing-resources).
 Defaults to `false`.
   * `resource_id` name to give to the new resource or the name or ID of an existing resource when the `use_external_resource` property is set to `true` (see the [using existing resources section](#using-existing-resources)).
 Defaults to `''` (empty string).
   * `openstack_config` see the [Openstack Configuration](#openstack-configuration).